magnusrodseth/unzipper-archive/README.md

 ## Description ✏️

-This Python script was developed out of frustration related to the tedious process of downloading and grading student deliverables.
+This repository was developed out of frustration related to the tedious process of downloading and grading student deliverables.

-Before following the **Running the application** below, make sure you place `unzip.py` in the folder with the zipped file.
+Before following the **Running the application** below, make sure you place the zipped file in the `unzipper` directory.

 ## Directory Structure 📂